pingcap/docs/tidb-cloud/setup-self-hosted-kafka-pls.md

     - Manage Endpoint Service
     - Connect to EC2 Nodes to configure Kafka nodes

 2. Create a [TiDB Cloud Dedicated](/tidb-cloud/select-cluster-tier.md#tidb-cloud-dedicated) cluster in AWS first.
-Ensure that the Kafka deployment information is alligned with your TiDB cluster.
+Ensure that the Kafka deployment information is aligned with your TiDB cluster.

     1. In the [TiDB Cloud console](https://tidbcloud.com), navigate to the cluster overview page of the TiDB cluster, and then click **Changefeed** in the left navigation pane.
     2. On the overview page, find the region of the TiDB cluster.
 Ensure that your Kafka cluster will be deployed to the same region.